dd32/td-gh-ex/readme.txt

 		5. To activate the Theme click the Activate "Anarcho Notepad" link in the top right.

-		6. After which Anarcho Notepad will automatically redirect you to the Theme Options Page for further customization for your theme.
+		6. Then you need to go to the Appearance > Customize for further customization of your theme.

 	Your selection should immediately become active.